tgloverxi/Computer_Graphics_Snippet/02_MovingOctopus/Readme.md

 - Introduction

-Apply the transformation matrices(translation, rotation, scaling) to octupus object in order to build a 'moving octupus' scene.
+Apply the different transformation matrices(translation, rotation, scaling) to octupus body in order to build a complete octupus and a 'swimming octupus' scene.

 - Instruction